beescuit9510/frontend-interview/abc.md

 - What is side effects in a component? side effects are tasks that have nothing to deal with rendering such as data fetching, setting up document title, manipulating DOM
-- the difference between useEffect and useLayoutEffect we use them to handle side effects in functional components.
+- the difference between useEffect and useLayoutEffect? we use them to handle side effects in functional components.

 	they differ in terms of when they are executed and how they can impact the rendering process.